Azara (opera): Act I

 Rainulf, king of Provence, awaits news of the battle between his forces, led by the king's son Gontran, against a Saracen army led by Mälek.
 Count Odo, a page, enters with news of Gontran's victory.

 Rainulf notices the beautiful Azara, a Moorish girl who is the ward of Count Aymar, one of the king's vassals.
 Rainulf decides he wants to possess Azara.
 Gontran enters and announces his triumph and that he will marry Azara, to whom he has secretly been betrothed.

 The king claims that Azara was pledged in a dynastic marriage in Spain.
 The king's knights argue it is improper for a prince to marry a non-Christian.
-Azara's guardian, Count Aymar, tells the king he found Azara on the battlefield when she was a child; even though she was born a Moorish princess, she has been baptized and raised a Christian.
+Azara's guardian, Count Aymar, tells the king he found Azara on the battlefield when she was a child; even though she was born a Moorish princess, she has been baptized and raised as a Christian.

 Rainulf is angered.
 He orders Aymar and Azara to leave his sight and orders his son to depart for Spain.
 Gontran, furious that his father would thwart his marriage, brings in Mälek, returns his sword, and frees him.
 Amid fighting between the courtiers, Mälek disappears.
 Gontran and his father argue.
 Gontran alludes to Rainulf's past sins.
 The king disowns Gontran.

 Act II

 A forest glade near the sea at night.

 Aymar and Azara have fled the castle and are preparing to go into exile.
 Garcie and Colas, shepherds, enter with the huntsman.
 They report that Gontran has fled the castle and is in the forest looking for Azara.
-The group sets off to find Gontran and encounters Mälek.
-Mälek is struck by the resemblance between Azara and the wife of his caliph.
-He realizes Azara must be the princess that was captured years before.
+The group sets off to find Gontran and encounters Mälek, who is struck by the resemblance between Azara and his caliph's wife.
+He realizes Azara must be the princess who was captured years before.
 He begs Azara to flee with him.
 Azara refuses and threatens to kill herself when Mälek insists she accompany him.
-Hearing Gontran's approach, Mälek flees.
+Hearing Gontran approach, Mälek flees.

 Gontran and Azara are joyful to be reunited.
 Rainulf and his retinue enter.
 The king offers to forgive his son if he will give up Azara so the king may have her.
 Gontran refuses.
 Drawing his sword, Gontran announces Rainulf had murdered the queen and looted the Holy Sepulchre in Jerusalem.
-Gontran presents a document from Rome in which the pope has excommunicated the king.
+He presents a document from Rome in which the pope has excommunicated the king.

 Mälek returns with his army, surrounding Gontran, Rainulf, and Azara.
 The Saracens seize Azara and wound Rainulf.
 The king begs forgiveness of his son and dies.
 Gontran and Aymar watch the Saracens sail off, singing of their victory.